 When the item "Set User Password" is highlighted, hit the <Enter> key.
-When prompted, type the user's password in the dialogue box to set or to change the user's password, which allows access to the system at boot-up.
+When prompted, enter the user's password in the dialogue box to set or to change the user's password, which allows access to the system at bootup.